xdbai-source/Rice-Plant-Counting/README.md

 # RiceNet
-Source Code of Our RiceNet:
+Source code for Our RiceNet:

 1. Our code is based on PyTorch deep learning framework.
 Please install and configure PyTorch operating environment on your computer.